olipratt/hashdeps/README.md

     cat a.txt b.txt > combined.txt
 ```

-All that needs to be done is include the makefile and pass the dependencies to hash to the `hash_dep` function.
+All that needs to be done is include the makefile and pass the dependencies to hash to the `hash_deps` function.

 ```makefile
 include hashdeps.mk